 Even the very term “event” can mean many different things, from a conference to a convention or festival.
 Additionally, with the COVID pandemic’s disruptive impact on the event industry (as of March 2020, the event industry had lost over $14 billion), the quarantine forced event planners to quickly adapt to the new reality, rethinking their entire business models, as well as technological solutions, content delivery, and sponsorships.

 Fortunately, fast internet and video calls helped professionals withstand this challenge.
-73% of event planners managed to successfully switch to the virtual format, and 66% of planners will continue to stick with the hybrid format when in-person events become safe again.
+73% of event planner coordinators managed to successfully switch to the virtual format, and 66% of event planners will continue to stick with the hybrid format when in-person events become safe again.
 The event industry is still alive, it just became more complex than before.
 However, it has always been a little complicated, especially when it comes to terms.

 The very term “event” can mean many different things, from a conference to a convention or festival.
 Some job titles may sound similar while being used when talking about different responsibilities.
-For instance, what is the difference between an event planner and an event coordinator?
+For instance, what is the difference between an event planner and an event planner coordinator?
 In this article, we will answer this question and consider these two jobs in more detail.